 c.
 Rock or stone from the immediate lakeshore protection zone may be used for a project if its removal does not reduce the effectiveness of the existing lakeshore armament or expose silts, sands, clays or fine materials.

-B. Excavation Or Filling Of Materials:
+B. Excavation or Filling of Materials:

 1. The lake bed or lakeshore should be preserved in its natural condition to the greatest extent possible, in order to protect water quality, aquatic wildlife habitat, and the aesthetic value of the natural shoreline.

-2. For all construction and projects in the lake or lakeshore protection zone, sedimentation in the lake shall be minimized to the greatest extent possible, as a protection for aquatic habitat and water quality.
+2. For all construction and projects in the lake or lakeshore protection zone, sedimentation in the lake must be minimized to the greatest extent possible, as a protection for aquatic habitat and water quality.

-C. Erosion, Sedimentation And Storm Runoff:
+C. Erosion, Sedimentation and Storm Runoff:

 D. Vegetation: